|

 - Cancer

-to the liver — these cancers are not treated
+and then spread to the liver — these cancers are not treated by liver

 back to top